brim-borium/spotify_sdk/README.md

 |  setShuffle | Set the shuffle mode | ✔ |  ✔ | ✔ |
 |  toggleRepeat | Cycles through the repeat modes | ✔ |  ✔ | ❌ |
 |  setRepeatMode | Set the repeat mode | ✔ |  ✔ | ✔ |

+On Web, an automatic call to play may not work due to media activation policies which send an error: "Authentication Error: Browser prevented autoplay due to lack of interaction".
+This error is ignored by the SDK so you can still present a button for the user to click to `play` or `resume` to start playback.
+See the [Web SDK Troubleshooting guide](https://developer.spotify.com/documentation/web-playback-sdk/reference/#troubleshooting) for more details.

 #### Images Api